agoldst/dfr-browser/README.md

 ```

 The parameters in `{ ... }` are optional, since the values here are the defaults, but this design is meant to facilitate modifying the browser by giving you a hint about what to change.

+Assumptions about the document metadata are restricted to two places: the `metadata` object and the `bib` object.
+A new `dfb` constructs the `metadata` (passing it the incoming data from the metadata file) and then hands it off to the `model` for storage.
+When document metadata must be displayed or sorted, the `dfb` passes that data to `bib` for formatting or sorting.

 First, and most simply, suppose the metadata format is not quite the same as the DfR format assumed here.
 Metadata parsing is governed by the `from_string` [method of metadata.dfr](src/metadata.js#L63).
 Modify this method to modify parsing.
 Suppose that in your data, the author column comes before the title column.
 Then the lines